dhutchison/dhutchison.github.io/_posts/2013-09-19-responsive-web-design.markdown

 - ipad
 - wysiwyg
 layout: post
-summary: Responsive design should no longer be hard.
+description: Responsive design should no longer be hard.
 tags:
 - HTML
 - CSS